imfd-stroemungsmechanik/cfd-ense/README.md

 # cfd-ense
-OpenFOAM solver for investigating the extended Navier-Stokes equations (ENSE) as proposed by Durst, Sambasivam, Chakraborty, Dongari, Brenner et al. [^1][^2][^3][^4][^5][^6][^7].
+Collection of OpenFOAM solvers for investigating extended Navier-Stokes / bi-velocity models (ENSE) as proposed by Brenner, Sambasivam, Dongari, Dadzie, Durst, Chakraborty et al. [^1][^2][^3][^4][^5][^6][^7][^11].
+Currently only for the Sambasivam variant.

 ## Background

 Flows of ideal gases characterized by a certain range of Knudsennumbers ($Kn > \sim 0.01$) can not be accurately predicted by the classical Navier-Stokes equations (CNSE).
 This expresses itself in a deviation of the calculated from the experimentally determined mass flow rates, where the latter yields higher results.
 First attempts to take the missing physics into account for by extending the CNSE by new terms seem to be credited to Brenner [^5], which seem to have inspired others to take similar approaches.
 One of them was found to be more easily alignable with fundamental physical principles.
-Durst, Sambasivam et al. [^1][^2][^3][^4] initially named their newly derived model the extended Navier-Stokes equations.
+Sambasivam, Durst et al. [^1][^2][^3][^4] initially named their newly derived model the extended Navier-Stokes equations (ENSE).
 However, in the end these approaches are very similar and as Dongari et al. [^6] had proven in case of isothermal flows Brenners [^5] and Durst et al. [^1] models are identical.

 ## Core principle